Tinnitus And Technology: Apps And Devices For Relief

 Injuries or Conditions

 Injuries or conditions that affect the head, neck, or ears can also result in tinnitus.
 These can include head trauma, temporomandibular joint (TMJ) disorders, or certain medications that have tinnitus as a side effect.
-If you suspect an injury or condition may be causing your tinnitus, it is important to consult with a healthcare professional for an accurate diagnosis and appropriate treatment.
+If you suspect an injury or condition may be causing your tinnitus, it is essential to consult with a healthcare professional for an accurate diagnosis and appropriate treatment.

 Understanding Tinnitus